Abelardo González

 Ángel Abelardo González Bernardo (3 September 1944 – 5 May 2021) was a Spanish professional footballer who played as a goalkeeper.

 Career

-Born in Sotrondio, González played for El Entrego, Langreo, Valencia, Sporting Gijón and Quart.
+Born in Sotrondio, González played for El Entrego, Langreo, Valencia (winning the league title in 1970–71 season), Sporting Gijón and Quart.
 He was also a Spain under-23 international.

 After retiring as a player he remained in Valencia, running several businesses.